 As a volunteer for Resource Global, Mary mentors future workplace leaders who want to spread the gospel and transform their companies as well as their communities.
 She is currently helping Sonia, a young woman from Jakarta, Indonesia, who is learning to run her family’s thriving international corporation.

-Mary invited Sonia to a gathering of Bible translation investors in Jakarta, and Sonia invited her dad, who then invited enough people to fill their table.
+Mary invited Sonia to a gathering of Bible translation investors in Jakarta, and Sonia invited her dad, who then invited enough people to fill their table!
 Sonia now sees that the more money they make, the more they can give away.
 She is eager to infuse her family’s business with eternal purpose and a biblical perspective on stewardship.

 That’s another passion of Mary’s.
 Lately, she has been connecting the Journey of Generosity experience by Generous Giving with Seed Company initiatives.
 Through informal gatherings, like-minded individuals can focus on encouragement and stewardship, not money.
-Through short videos, Scripture, and stories, a facilitator leads the group to focus on God’s purposes—the heart of generosity.
+With short videos, Scripture, and stories, a facilitator leads the group to focus on God’s purposes—the heart of generosity.

-Mary explains, “It’s a stewardship thing, another touchpoint on how to walk alongside people and say, ‘If God owns it all, what does that look like?
+“It’s a stewardship thing, another touchpoint on how to walk alongside people and say, ‘If God owns it all, what does that look like?
 How does generosity lead us to the heart of God, and how is generosity connected to the abundant life?’”

-No matter where she is or what she’s doing for “work,” Mary is always in the business of connecting God’s people with His plans.
-And she’s never at a loss for stories that illustrate how He faithfully sets up those divine appointments: in a restaurant, on an airplane, in an elevator, or even in the restroom.
+No matter where she is or what she’s doing for “work,” Mary is always in the business of connecting God’s people with his plans.
+And she’s never at a loss for stories that illustrate how he faithfully sets up those divine appointments: in a restaurant, on an airplane, in an elevator, or even in the restroom.